malhotra5/Database-functionalities/README.md

      c.execute('CREATE TABLE IF NOT EXISTS plots(unix REAL, datestamp TEXT, keyword TEXT, value REAL)')

 By convention, sqlite commands are written in CAPS.
 The command above only makes a table using the cursor, if the table does not exist.
 This logic is very important and should be included in your programs.
 If a table already has data, and you make another empty table with the same name, all the data will be lost.

+Lets break down what the command above is doing in detail -

+* **CREATE TABLE** - This command is used to make a new table
+* **IF NOT EXISTS** - Piece of logic to make sure to only create a new table if it doesn't exist
+* **plots** - This is the name of the new table
+* **unix, datestamp, keyword, value** - These are the names of my headers, or columns.
+My data will fall under these categories
+* **REAL, TEXT** - These are used to specify what kind of data type will be put in a column.
+Example - datestamp will only store text